lutierigb/shell-things/oputus-readme.md

 #### New Symbol Detected

-If a symbol(case-sensitive) is specified in `Notify when new symbol becomes available`, you will receieve a notification once it becomes available for trading.
-Useful when running the EA with symbol Bra50 and waiting for the next Bra50XXXYY to become available.
-Note this feature can not be backtested.
+You will receieve a notification once the next symbol becomes available for trading.
+This is always enabled and can't be disabled.

 #### New MT Version availabe